ButchersBoy/DragablzSamplez/README.md

 	* StylezApp          - showcases custom styles in Dragablz, specific designed for MahApps

-The code also illsutares a potential way you can use MVVM to populate your tabs.
+The code also illustrates a potential way you can use MVVM to populate your tabs.

 DragablzWindow: